 The experiment was set up in a split-split-plot randomized complete block design with four replications.
 Conventional tillage and no-till managements were the main plots.
 Sub-plots were two fertilizer-N application timings.
 Fertilizer-N was applied in October 2018 for fall application and applied in April 2019 for spring application.
 Sub-sub plots consisted of three N rates (120, 160, and 200 lb N/ac) and foliar application of Mg and Zn.
 Each plot was 24 ft wide and 30 ft in length with 5 ft alley ways between plots.
 The row spacing was 24 inch which means each plot had 12 rows of sugar beets.
 All 12 rows received fertilizer-N treatments.
 To avoid excessive application of fertilizer-N, the rates of N were adjusted with the residual soil NO3-N to a depth of 60 cm measured in the fall of the previous year.
 Fertilizer-P was applied based on the Montana State University recommended guidelines as initial results indicated low P in the soil.
 Soil test K was within the sufficiency range and therefore, fertilizer-K was not applied.
 Soil test Mg was considered to be above the sufficiency range for many agronomic crops.
-Zinc was not deficient but close to the borderline to be considered deficient for other crops.
 All soil applied fertilizers were broadcast.

 Three separate rows were used for single rate of Mg (1.0 lb Mg/ac) and Zn (0.8 lb Zn/ac) application.
-Chelated EDTA-Mg and EDTA-Zn liquid fertilizers were used as sources of Mg and Zn and were sprayed with a CO2 backpack sprayer when the plants were at least 8-10 leaf stage.
+Chelated EDTA-Mg and EDTA-Zn liquid fertilizers were used as sources of Mg and Zn and were sprayed with a CO_2 backpack sprayer when the plants were at least 8-10 leaf stage.